 Meat-free Monday!August 24, 2015

 Healthy eating is all about having a balanced and varied diet, so your body gets all the goodness it needs to keep you looking and feeling great.
-Here at Lakeland we love to experiment with new recipes and new ways of cooking and, with all the talk of Meatless Monday in the press and on social media, it’s the perfect time to take a look at this latest foodie phenomenon and give you some simple suggestions for delicious meat substitutes/meat-free recipes to try out at home.
+We love to experiment with new recipes and new ways of cooking and, with all the talk of Meat Free Monday in the press and on social media, it’s the perfect time to take a look at this latest foodie phenomenon and give you some simple suggestions for delicious meat substitutes/meat-free recipes to try out at home.

-Whatever your general preference when it comes to eating meat, you’ve probably come across the terms ‘Meatless Monday’ and ‘Meat Free Monday’, but if you’ve yet to get the lowdown on what it’s all about, let us bring you quickly up to speed…
+Whatever your general preference when it comes to eating meat, you’ve probably come across the terms like ‘Meat Free Monday’, but if you’ve yet to get the lowdown on what it’s all about, let us bring you quickly up to speed…

 Originally the name given to a healthy eating initiative which launched in the US back in 2003, ‘Meatless Monday’ started out as a public health awareness campaign designed to improve general health in the population by encouraging everyone to moderate their intake of meat by having a meat-free day every week.
 Over a decade later, the campaign continues to gather momentum but has shifted to also include an environmental focus under the banner of ‘Meat Free Monday’ with the likes of Paul McCartney, Gwyneth Paltrow, Al Gore and other big names and celebrities championing its cause.